Ocean State

 Other Reporting Required by Government Auditing Standards

-In accordance with Government Auditing Standards, we have also issued our report dated September 9, 2024 on our consideration of the Ocean State Investment Pool Cash Portfolio’s internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts and grant agreements and other matters.
+In accordance with Government Auditing Standards, we have also issued our report dated September 9, 2025 on our consideration of the Cash Portfolio’s internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts and grant agreements and other matters.
 The purpose of that report is solely to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on the effectiveness of the internal control over financial reporting or on compliance.
-That report is an integral part of an audit performed in accordance with Government Auditing Standards in considering the Ocean State Investment Pool Cash Portfolio’s internal control over financial reporting and compliance.
+That report is an integral part of an audit performed in accordance with Government Auditing Standards in considering the Cash Portfolio’s internal control over financial reporting and compliance.

 /s/PricewaterhouseCoopers LLP